PingOne Advanced Identity Cloud

 Confirming a withdrawal

-4. Barbara receives the money and a receipt page after the application finishes processing the transaction with PingOne Advanced Identity Cloud.
+4. Barbara receives the money and a receipt page after the application finishes processing the transaction with Advanced Identity Cloud.

 The steps the application follows to perform transactional authorization are identical to those for session upgrade.
 For details, refer to Session upgrade with MFA.